TheBIMsider/BYF/README.md

 **Questions?** **Problems?** **Success stories?**

 We'd love to hear from you!
-[Create an issue](https://github.com/TheBIMsider/BribeYourselfFit/issues) or [start a discussion](https://github.com/TheBIMsider/BribeYourselfFit/discussions).
+[Create an issue](https://github.com/TheBIMsider/BYF/issues).

 ---